ccbt87/docs/Dev_Env_setup/README.md

 For demo purpose, copy everything from https://github.com/ccbt87/sample-KafkaSparkHBase/blob/master/src/main/java/KafkaSparkHBase.java to it.

+NOTE: If a different hostname was given to the container in the next section, change the hostname in the code accordingly.

 ![Code](images/4.2.PNG)

 NOTE: Do not worry about the red lines for now.